Most team-building programs have a problem. They do not address or resolve a team’s real issues and work challenges.

 What Is This Book About?

-This book and the Right Choice Model will guide you to create a team of productive, supportive, Right-Minded teammate allies.
+This book and the Right Choice Model will guide you to create a team of productive, supportive, Right-Minded teammate allies focused on creating customer satisfaction.

-This book explores the key concepts behind the Right Choice Model and contains three approaches for integrating Model into your team.
+This book explores the Right Choice Model and the key concepts behind it.
+It contains three approaches for integrating it into your team.

 Everything You Need to Get Started Is Here!